mikeychann-hash/FGD/README.md

 # 🧠 AICraft Federation Governance Dashboard (FGD)

 AICraft Federation Governance Dashboard (FGD) is a full-stack control plane for managing Minecraft-based NPC swarms, monitoring cluster health, and coordinating LLM-assisted automation.
-The repository combines a persistent Express/Socket.IO backend, a web-based admin console, a live operations dashboard, and an extensible NPC/LLM integration layer that bridges into Paper/Geyser Minecraft servers.【F:package.json†L2-L20】【F:index.js†L4-L110】【F:core_runtime.js†L5-L89】
+The repository combines a persistent Express/Socket.IO backend, a web-based admin console, a live operations dashboard, and an extensible NPC/LLM integration layer that bridges into Paper/Geyser Minecraft servers.

 ## Table of Contents
 - [Project Purpose](#project-purpose)